pipewrk/geekist.co/cm50bx9iw000009mn3lnt8o0s.md

 ### 4\.
 Dynamic Upstream Selection

-Dynamic upstream selection is a game-changer for anyone managing staging environments, multi-tenant applications or complex deployment workflows.
-Traditionally, handling such variability required maintaining multiple (and often redundant) server blocks - *you really don't want to go there!*)
+Dynamic upstream selection is a lifesaver when you're juggling staging environments, multi-tenant apps, or messy deployment workflows.
+The old-school way meant setting up multiple, mostly copy-pasted server blocks.
+Not fun.
+Not scalable.

-But with Nginx's `set` directive, you can conditionally route traffic based on factors like query parameters, headers or cookies.
+With Nginx’s `set` directive, you can route traffic based on things like query parameters, headers, or cookies.
+It’s clean, flexible, and saves you from maintaining five different configs that all do basically the same thing.

 #### Configuration: